preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/settings/header/index.rst

 .. image:: tenant-settings-header.png

-In Omnia 6.5 the header settings is quite different.
+In Omnia 6.5 and later, the header settings is quite different.
 See this page for more information: :doc:`Header settings in Omnia 6.5 </admin-settings/tenant-settings/settings/header/header-65/index>`

 General
 *********